Tanja Möderscheim, Dutch fine artist

 Technique: classical painting technique involving grounding, dead-colouring, working up and glazing.
 Paintings on fine Belgian linen, Italian poplar panels, silver and 23ct gold.

-Palette: pigments available to the 17th C painter: vermilion, madder lake, lead-tin yellow, stil de grain/schietgeel, lapis lazuli, blue verditer, smalt, malachite, Mt Amiata sienas, Cyprus umbers, Cassel earth, lead white and lead white with chalk, and bone black.
-Some of these historical pigments are not lightfast or prone to discolouration and therefore used in line with comments published in 17th C contemporary and modern academic literature.
+Palette: only pigments available to the 17th C painter: lead white, ceruse, lead-tin yellow, stil de grain/schietgeel, vermillion, madder lake, lapis lazuli, blue verditer, azurite, smalt, malachite, green earth, ochres, sienas, umbers, Cassel earth, and bone black.
+The pigments are used in line with comments published in 17th C Dutch manuscripts and modern academic literature.

 Composition: expressing a sense of stillness, beauty, elegance and refinement.